 Legitimate interest necessity test: is the processing necessary for the legitimate interests?

 - Is processing personal data a reasonable way to achieve the objective?
 Without the personal data provided voluntarily by you and the other participants, UK Biobank would not exist.

 - Is there another less obtrusive way to meet our purposes?
 Your data are stored in a way that makes it is extremely difficult even for UK Biobank to re-identify you.
 Only a very few individuals within UK Biobank are allowed to do so (and they are strictly monitored) in order that further information about you can be added.
 Data provided to researchers have personal identifiers removed so that an individual participant cannot be identified.
-There are no circumstances in which your data can be processed in a manner that could have an adverse impact on you.
+Taking part in UK Biobank should not have any adverse effect on you.